-Genshin Impact’s big success - and big mistake
+Genshin Impact’s big success – and big mistake

 Developers who make such simple mistakes can quickly lost the confidence of users and quickly invite a public relations nightmare.
 Increased attention and scrutiny can also make you a larger target for “white hat hackers” who routinely attempt to breach systems in order to discover and report security flaws.

-In China, serious breaches of the government’s personal data privacy laws can lead to large fines and cause your game license to be revoked, which would prevent you from being able to distribute your game in the country.
+In China, serious breaches of the government’s personal data privacy laws can lead to large fines and cause your game license to be revoked, which would prevent you from being able to distribute your game in the country’s rich and fast-growing game market.

 To protect yourself, we recommend game publishers in China follow these guidelines: